 Grade Point Average (GPA) is computed by multiplying the number of credits for a given course by the point value earned in the course.
-Class rank is based on grade point average.
-Class ranking is a mathematical summary of a student's academic record as compared with other students in his/her class.
+Class rank is based on weighted grade point average.
+Class ranking is a mathematical summary of a student's academic record as compared with other students in the same class.